top of page

 Technical Assistance

-If you have any technical problems, please contact the Michigan State University IT Service Desk from 7am-12am Monday through Friday and 10am-12am on Saturday/Sunday, any day that the University is open.
+For technical support, please contact the Michigan State University IT Service Desk Monday through Friday, from 7:00 AM to 7:00 PM (Eastern Time), on all days the University is open.

 Frequently Asked Questions